DataStorytellingLab/visualize-social-patterns-census-api/visualize-social-patterns-census-api.md

 # Part 3: Statistically test data patterns

-While visualization is useful, it only *describes* a visual pattern.
-For data storytelling to be persuasive, however, we need to present evidence that analyzes the pattern and evaluates uncertainty around the analysis.
+While visualization is useful, it only *describes* a data pattern.
+For data storytelling to be persuasive, however, we need to present evidence that tests the pattern and evaluates uncertainty around the analysis.
 We’ll address this with two related tests: correlation and linear regression.

 #### Correlation

-Correlation tests assess whether the variables are associated with each other.
+Correlation tests are used to assess whether two variables are associated with each other.
+Thinking back to the scatterplot, these tests are assessing the direction of the point cloud (whether it’s positive or negative) and the relatively compactness of the clould (more compact clouds indicate more closely related variables).
 The null hypothesis is that the variables are not associated.
 The alternative hypothesis is that they are.

 For data with our variables’ structure, we’ll use a test called [Pearson’s r correlation